 The INOTREM scientists and co-founders are international leaders in TREM-1 biology (Triggering Receptor Expressed on Myeloid cells-1) and authors of numerous studies demonstrating the role of TREM-1 in severe sepsis as well as myocardial infarction.

-Karyopharm Therapeutics Inc. is a clinical-stage pharmaceutical company focused on discovery and development and subsequent commercialization of novel first-in-class drugs directed against nuclear transport and related targets for the treatment of cancer and other major diseases.
+Karyopharm Therapeutics Inc. is a clinical-stage pharmaceutical company focused on discovery, development and commercialization of novel first-in-class drugs directed against nuclear transport and related targets for the treatment of cancer and other major diseases.

 LIfT BioSciences is a socially-minded Biotech start-up developing The World's First Cell Bank of Cancer Killing Granulocytes (a type of white blood cell).
 The Cell Bank will enable us to provide a range of potentially life-saving immuno-oncology cell therapies for different solid tumour types.
 Our innate immunity platform is known as Neutrophil only Leukocyte Infusion Therapy (N-LIfT), a first-in-class patented cell therapy.
 N-LIfT is produced ex-vivo and benefits from being more scalable with potentially better and more consistent efficacy and safety than other forms of leukocyte infusion.

 LIfT BioSciences Ltd was set-up with Prof Zhen Cui of Wake Forest University, a leading pioneer in LIFT, following his discovery of a cancer resistant (SR/CR) mouse that proved to have transferable innate immunity.